getsolus/help-center-docs/installation/disks/en.md

 1. Solus can take up the entire drive.
 2. You can install Solus next to your existing operating system, such as Windows. *If you have multiple operating systems installed, we will choose the largest option.*
+3. With advanced install options, Solus can install with LVM (Logical Volume Management)  for simpler resizing and altercation of created partions, and encryption for the LVM, in which you must enter a password at boot time to unlock the disk and access the operating system and your files.
+**Note:**These options can only be used when erasing all content on disk.
-3. You can manually configure your system.
+4. You can manually configure your system.
 This is only recommend for advanced users which may desire to have a dedicated `/home` partition.
 Note that if you manually configure your system, you will need to restart the Installer for those changes to apply appropriately.
 **Note:** Legacy (BIOS) must use MBR partition table while Unified EFI (UEFI) must use GPT partition table.

 Alongside these options, we also provide the ability to use full-disk encryption.
 For the obvious reason of it being full-disk, this